Into Music: The Greatest Band You’ve Never Heard – Chapter 14

 “You can change there.
 Stay out of sight until show time.
 And don’t touch anything.”

-Now, no one on God’s Green isle knows where the fuck they are because all the road signs are now in these fucking stupid Irish theme bars.
+Now, no one on God’s Green isle knows where the fuck they are because every single road sign is now on a wall in one of these fucking stupid fake taverns.

 Anyway, MacLeod’s Brasserie was slightly different to the norm because at the halfway point in our show…this happened.